 NATIONAL GARLIC DAY

+Consider our dreams and garlic, too.
 Our dreams often have meaning.
 Dreaming of garlic is no different.
-To dream about garlic in the house is supposed to mean good luck and if the dream includes eating garlic (perhaps in a pesto sauce), there might be hidden secrets.
-There are over 300 varieties of garlic in the world to dream about as well!
+To dream about garlic in the house suggests good luck and if the dream includes eating garlic (perhaps in a pesto sauce), there might be hidden secrets.
+Over 300 varieties of garlic grow around the world to dream about as well!

-Gilroy, California is known as the Garlic Capital of the World.
+Gilroy, California claims to be the Garlic Capital of the World.
 Will Rogers was once quoted as saying it is “…the only place in America where you can marinate a steak just by hanging it out on a clothesline.”